dt-demos/keptn-k3s-demo/README.md

 </details>

+# USE CASES

-## 5. Keptn Onboard Application
+## Use Case #1 - Onboard Demo Application to Keptn manually

-This can be an optional step, if you are using extensions or scripts within your pipeline that will "prepare" the keptn project.
-Otherwise, these are the steps to setup the keptn project and test the SLO validation all from the SSH session within the host.
+This set of steps prepares the the keptn project from a SSH session within the host.

+### 1. Install the Keptn CLI

-# get the Keptn CLI and verify it is version 0.7
+Run this script provided by Keptn team and verify the CLI is on version 0.7

 ```
 curl -sL https://get.keptn.sh | sudo -E bash
 keptn version
 ```

+### 2. Initialize CLI with your credentials

-### Setup required variables (post keptn install) for authorizing keptn CLI
+Setup required variables (post keptn install) for authorizing keptn CLI

 ```
 export PUBLIC_IP=$(curl -s http://checkip.amazonaws.com/)